-Jeff Kinne is in his tenth season as Hampden-Sydney head baseball coach.
+Jeff Kinne is in his 12th season as Hampden-Sydney head baseball coach.
 A three-time ODAC Coach of the Year (2005, 2007, 2010) and the 2005 ABCA Division III South Region Coach of the Year, Kinne has developed the Tiger baseball program into a consistent contender.
 On March 30, 2013, Kinne became just the second coach in school history to win 200 games.

 Jeff Kinne joined the Hampden-Sydney coaching ranks in June, 2003.
 Kinne brought nearly ten years of coaching experience to the position, having worked as an assistant coach at Mary Washington College, Washington and Lee University, Virginia Military Institute and Charleston Southern University and as a head coach for one year at New Hampshire Technical Institute.
 As the pitching coach at Mary Washington, the Eagles staff led the Capital Athletic Conference in ERA, batting average against and strikeouts per nine innings, while the team ERA ranked 12th best nationally.

 As the head coach at New Hampshire Tech, Kinne led the junior college program to a conference regular season championship in 1995 as the team went from worst to first in one season.
 After his stint in New Hampshire, he worked for two years at Charleston Southern as a hitting and defensive coach, while also serving as an assistant sports information director and an assistant in the CSU athletics ticket office.